 Having worked on projects like Mad Max: Fury Road and A Room with a View (she won Oscars for both), Beavan has an eye for next level costume design.
 However, she insists that no matter the genre of the movie or the scale of the project, her focus will always be on the story and its characters.

-As well as tracking Estella's journey from vintage and second-hand pieces to sharply tailored gowns, the designer said that it was her team's job to create show-stopping moments with Emma Stone's 47-piece wardrobe.
+As well as tracking Estella's journey from second-hand pieces to sharply tailored gowns, the designer said that it was her team's job to create show-stopping moments with Emma Stone's 47-piece wardrobe.

 Beavan created the original Baroness dress while designer Ian Wallis created Estella's version.
-The two decided on a bold red colour so Estella could stand out at the black and white ball, and Wallis created a Charles James tree dress - a feminine design from the 1950s.
+The two decided on a bold red colour so Estella could stand out at the black and white ball, and Wallis created a Charles James tree dress - a feminine design from the 1950s - for the reveal.

 The team twisted the fabric of the dress but kept the material around the neck the same so that, in the movie, the Baroness would recognise it as one of her own: